Quitzelcoat/Odling/README.md

         User can open up each post where it'll show the post and down user can comment on the post.
         User can edit the posts only the ones user created themselves.
         User can delete their own posts.

-    ALso create a notification page.
-And on the left side create the btn to access.
-        Inside the notification page when we click it should show friend request from other users with a deny and accept btns.

-    Create a follow btn next to suggested users and let the user follow others.
-        Do this on both dashboard and friends page.
-        When the user clicks on the follow btn show requested on that btn and also send the request to the other user.
-        And for the other user to receive the friend request first create the notification page.
-        If follow request accepted we can see their profiles but only see them.
-        And also add those users which we sent request to the request place.
-        When a user accepts the follow request remove them from request place and add to the friends list.
-        If denied remove from the request page only and don’t remove from the suggestions section tho.
-But change the request btn to follow btn.

 ## CSS: